moovel/deepvision_flow/README.md

 http://www.cvlibs.net/datasets/kitti/eval_scene_flow.php?benchmark=flow
 http://sintel.is.tue.mpg.de/

 The method can be found under deformable flow in the sintel benchmark.
 Results are NOT fully fine tuned yet and will improve accordingly. http://sintel.is.tue.mpg.de/results .
-Results are however far superior to the results published in the official flownet 1/2 paper.
+Results are however far superior to the results published in the official flownet 1/2 paper